Personalized Attacks of Social Engineering in Multi-turn Conversations: LLM Agents for Simulation and Detection: Acknowledgments

 \section{Acknowledgments}

-This research was developed with funding from the Defense Advanced Research Projects Agency (DARPA).
-The views, opinions and/or findings expressed are those of the author and should not be interpreted as representing the official views or policies of the Department of Defense or the U.S. Government.
+This material is based upon work supported by the Defense Advanced Research Projects Agency under Contract No. HR001120C0123.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the Defense Advanced Research Projects Agency (DARPA).